opener-project/property-tagger/README.md

 is the word or span of words (in this case use whitespaces), then the part of speech (which actually it is not use, you can  include a dummy label) and finally the aspect class associated with the word.

-## The Core

-The component is a fat wrapper around the actual language technology core.
-You can find the core technolies (python) in the `/core` directory.

 ## Where to go from here